 Cart abandonment is a major issue in the fashion sector.
 To resolve this Lacoste has adopted a twin-track approach.
 Firstly, the brand takes every opportunity to remind visitors that returns are easy and free, and to reassure them about how secure different payment options are.

-Secondly, Lacoste has implemented a personalized size-recommendation system to provide the best advice to potential customers when they’re choosing garments.
+Secondly, Lacoste increases sales by 1.47% with implementation a personalized size-recommendation system to provide the best advice to potential customers when they’re choosing garments.
 An A/B test revealed that this personalized system leads to 1.5% more purchases and, most importantly, reduces returns by 22%.

 6. DON’T FORCE YOUR VISITORS TO CREATE AN ACCOUNT TO MAKE A PURCHASE